naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_icdm25/llm_icdm25/README.md

 ```
 @inproceedings{llm_icdm25,
-title = {{Unveiling the Merits and Defects of LLMs in Automatic Review Generation for Scientific Papers }},
+title = {{Unveiling the Merits and Defects of LLMs in Automatic Review Generation for Scientific Papers}},
 author = {Li, Ruochi and Zhang, Haoxuan and Gehringer, Edward and Xiao, Ting and Ding, Junhua and Chen, Haihua},
 booktitle = {2025 IEEE International Conference on Data Mining (ICDM)},
 pages = {1370--1379},